 Our fees are as follows:

-Special pricing for 3 – 5 sessions and/or special programs like stress or weight management, etc. are also available.
+Special pricing for 3 – 5 sessions and/or special programs like smoking cessation, weight management, tension management, etc. are also available.

 - Five Myths of Hypnosis (thediamondringreview.com)